manwestc/manwestc.github.io/_pages/markdown.md

 ---

 ## 🏭 **Process / Industrial Development**
+📌 **Project Manager**
-- **Project Manager**. *"Creation and Installation of an Integrated System for the Automation of the Processes of the Academic and Administrative Activities of the Postgraduate at Universidad Nacional de Ingeniería"*. _SNIP Project_.
-2016.
-Peru.
+*"Creation and Installation of an Integrated System for the Automation of the Processes of the Academic and Administrative Activities of the Postgraduate at Universidad Nacional de Ingeniería"*.
+🏛️ _SNIP Project_
+📆 2016 | 📍 Peru